Top 4 Benefits of Customer Reviews for Businesses

 According to BrightLocal.com, a local SEO Tools & Local Citation Building Service, 40% of online buyers form an opinion for a product/business after reading just 1 to 3 reviews.

-Indian insurance aggregator, Policybazaar's review page is a testimony of how you can use this brilliant strategy to your advantage.
+Indian insurance aggregator, Policybazaar reviews page is a testimony of how you can use this brilliant strategy to your advantage.

 2.Better Search Engine Results